Know your rights

 If you get into a dispute over the cost of repairs, the repairer can keep your items until you pay.
 You might not want to pay the full amount because you didn’t ask for some of the repairs, or because you don’t think the repair was good enough.
 You can try negotiating a lower price with the repairer or you can agree to pay part or the full amount to get the item back and then go to the Disputes Tribunal to decide on the complaint.

-But if they don’t hear from you after two months, they can sell the item under a repairer’s lien under the Wages Protection and Contractors' Liens Act Repeal Act(external link).
+But if they don’t hear from you after two months, they can sell the item under a repairer’s lien under the Contract and Commercial Law Act.

 Before they sell them, they have to give you one week’s notice.
 They can send you a letter if they know your address or they can put an ad in a local newspaper including: